wxie2017/wxie2017.github.io/pages/speech/Free_from_Fear_2.md

 As soon as the meeting finished, a beautiful lady came to me and said,

-"That's normal to have fear.
+"It's normal to have fear.
 Many people have the same feeling."

 These little words of wisdom made me feel better.